 Extended Timeframe for Tax Audits

-Under the new regulations, a tax audit for a monthly or quarterly tax period typically cannot be initiated after five years from the conclusion of that specific tax period.
-However, suppose a taxpayer has received notification of a tax audit within these five years.
-In that case, the actual audit can be conducted and concluded during the subsequent four years following the announcement.
+Under the new rules, the Federal Tax Authority (FTA) usually cannot start a tax audit for a month or quarter tax period after five years from the end of that tax period.
+If the taxpayer receives an official notice of a tax audit within these 5 years, then the audit can be carried out and can be completed within the next four years after the notification.

 Tax Audits Post Voluntary Disclosures

-Suppose a Voluntary Disclosure for a monthly or quarterly tax period is submitted in the 5th year from the end of that tax period.
-In that case, the Federal Tax Authority (FTA) will be granted an additional year to conduct a tax audit.
-This extra time ensures that the FTA has sufficient duration to process the voluntary disclosure and conduct necessary supplementary audits based on the disclosed information.
+If the taxpayer submits a Voluntary Disclosure for a monthly or quarterly tax period that is submitted in the 5th year from the end of that tax period, the Federal Tax Authority (FTA) will be given an extra year to carry out the audit.
+This extra time can help the FTA to properly review the voluntary disclosure and perform audits that are based on the information provided.

 Tax Evasion Investigations